-Joy Division’s multiple influences result from a profound impact on the rock of subsequent decades.
-With a very short career, the band founded by Ian Curtis (vocals, guitar), Peter Hook (bass), Bernard Sumner (guitar) and Stephen Morris (drums), took elements of the punk scene, glam rock, German krautrock and the psychedelic rock.
-The result can be heard entire subgenres -such as post punk, gothic rock, alternative rock and indie- to this day.
+Joy Division’s multiple influences have had a profound impact on the subsequent decades of rock music.
+With a very short career, the band founded by Ian Curtis (vocals, guitar), Peter Hook (bass), Bernard Sumner (guitar) and Stephen Morris (drums), took elements of the punk scene, glam rock, German krautrock and psychedelic rock.
+The result can be heard to this day in entire subgenres -such as post-punk, gothic rock, alternative rock and indie.

 Which were Joy Division’s influences?

 We will summarize here the influences of Joy Division in terms of punk, krautrock, ambient and psychedelic rock:

 To start, Peter Hook and Bernard Sumner decided to form a band as a result of attending a Sex Pistols concert.
 The fury and aggression of punk, which had been popularized previously by Iggy Pop and The Stooges, would become one of the engines of Joy Division songs like Disorder or Transmission.
 Also, the stage presence of Ian Curtis was inspired by Iggy Pop.

 But the fast pace didn’t just come from punk rock.
 Pioneering electronic music groups such as Kraftwerk and Neu! also made use of accelerated rhythms (“motorik”) with technological additions that would set precedents for electronic music.
 It is worth noting that the album Trans Europe Express (1976) by Kraftwerk was broadcasted in venues before some Joy Division shows, by Ian Curtis request.
 Within the German avant-garde krautrock, the members of Joy Division have also mentioned the band Can, with their classic album Tago Mago (1971).